Nevexo/RetweetX/README.md

 I may continue this project eventually, but for now it remains as is.

-Thanks for using Mixer Retweet.
+Thanks for using Mixer Retweet.# RetweetX